Sansevierias are popular & easy-care houseplants. Here you’ll find Snake Plant Care tips including things good to know to keep yours growing.

 These plants aren’t favored by everyone because of their strong, bold look and tough, pointed leaves.
 They’re definitely not the soft, “touchy-feely” kind of plants but certainly have character and present quite the striking silhouette.

 I, on the other hand, love them and have quite a few of them.
 I’ve had many varieties, both growing in pots and in the ground in my Santa Barbara garden

-Note: This post was updated in March 2020.
+Note: This post was previously published & was updated in March 2020.

 Their modern, edgy feel appeals to me along with how easy they are to take care of.
 I now live in Tucson, Arizona where I have them growing in my home along with a couple in pots outside in the bright shade on my covered patio.
 The strong desert sun will fry them but they handle the dry air like champs.

 These evergreen perennials are very long-lived, unlike some Houseplants.
 If you’re looking for your own Snake Plant, there are many different species and varieties on the market with more new ones being introduced each year

 Snake Plants grown as houseplants average in height from 8″ to 7′.
 You can buy them in 4, 6, 8, 10, 12, and 14″ grow pots.

 They’re used as tabletop and narrow floor plants, as well as in dish gardens and kokedama.